nushell/nushell.github.io/commands/docs/metadata_set.md

  -  `--datasource-ls, -l`: Assign the DataSource::Ls metadata to the input
  -  `--datasource-filepath, -f {path}`: Assign the DataSource::FilePath metadata to the input
+ -  `--content-type, -c {string}`: Assign content type metadata to the input

 ## Input/output types: